 - enabling educators to foster trauma-sensitive learning environments.

 Children who have experienced trauma can require significant support to get them 'school ready'.
-As such, Early Years TraCS has more than 13 contact points each year, allowing consultants to develop a strong, productive relationship with educators.
+As such, TraCS builds a relationship with kindergarten services over time, allowing

 Target population: early years staff working with children aged three to five.